kiran94/dgraphpandas/README.md

 # Do something with these statements e.g write to zip and ship to DGraph
 # The cli will zip this output automatically
+# In module mode when you provide output_dir and export_rdf it will automatically zip and write to disk
 print(intrinsic)
 print(edges)
 ```